“She’s coming!” Vicky burst into the break room causing Avera to jump off the couch from a drooling sleep.

 “Yes, they can be explained,” Avera said.

-“The infinity falls do fall upwards.
+“The Infinity Falls fall upwards.
 There is no explaining that.”
 Kyle interjected.

 “The Black Hole?”

 Avera stopped.
-“It’s less black now, it’s mostly green now.
+“It’s less black.
+It’s mostly green now.
 What?
 Do you want me to just say ‘A Weaver did it?’”

 “Yes,” both Kyle and Vicky said in unison.

-“But Crystal can’t be a real thing.
-Weaving has never created anything even close to a sentient column.
-They gotta be programmed before they are even useful.”
+“The Crystal can’t be real.
+Weaving has never created anything as complex as what they claim the crystal is.
+Even golems need be programmed before they are even useful.”

 They made it to the top floor and climbed up one of the ladders to the roof.